 Our investigation revealed that 60% of all hotels have been involved in an overpricing scheme, increasing the price of consumers' hotel rooms.
-Chances are, if you booked a hotel in 2015, 2016 or 2017, you overpaid for it due to a scheme involving the following six big hotel chains:
+Chances are, if you booked a hotel in 2015, 2016 or 2017, you overpaid for it due to a scheme involving the following five big hotel chains:

 - Six Continents Hotels - including Holiday Inn, Holiday Inn Express, Candlewood Suites, Crowne Plaza, Staybridge Suites and all other InterContinental-branded hotels

 - Wyndham - including Travelodge, Super 8, Knights Inn, Ramada, Days Inn, Howard Johnson's and all other Wyndham-branded hotels